PanicStation.org

 Important note

-This is general information, not a diagnosis.
+This is general information, not a diagnosis, medical advice, or professional advice.
 If symptoms are worsening, you feel faint, you might be pregnant, or bleeding is heavy, seek emergency care immediately.

 Additional Resources